misbahmehmood/Fundamental-Project-/README.md

 ![](https://raw.githubusercontent.com/misbahmehmood/fundamental_project/images/images/Initial%20trello%20board.png)
 ## Final Trello board
 ![](https://raw.githubusercontent.com/misbahmehmood/fundamental_project/images/images/Final%20trello.png)

+Initially I had wanted the database tables to be pre defined with songs related to both personality types.
+However, when starting the application I was unsure how that could be added so a form was used for the user to add their own music.
 ## Initial Entitiy Relationship Diagram
 At least 2 tables sharing a relationship were required to meet the MVP requirement.
 ERDiagrams were used to help organise the database.